-You must complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
+- You must complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
 The FAFSA becomes available for completion on October 1st of the prior year.
-The University filing deadline is February 15th.
+The University filing deadline for 2024-2025 is March 15th.
 Stony Brook's federal school code is 002838.

 FM takes into account: